The Average Bathroom Remodel Cost

 Adding and/or replacing windows

 A question we’re often asked is how the homeowner can make their new bathroom design stand out.
-Luckily, there are a number of features we often recommend to take the bathroom’s look and feel to the next level:
+Luckily, there are a number of popular bathroom trends and features we often recommend to take the bathroom’s look and feel to the next level:

 A floating vanity